Is RobustBench/AutoAttack a suitable Benchmark for Adversarial Robustness?

-In order to measure the magnitude of perturbations imposed by \textit{RobustBench}, we apply a simple and easy to implement adversarial detector introduced in \cite{original, lorenz2021detecting}.
+In order to measure the magnitude of perturbations imposed by \textit{RobustBench}, we apply a simple and easy-to-implement adversarial detector, called SpectralDefense (SD), introduced in \cite{original, lorenz2021detecting}.
 This method is based on a feature extraction in the Fourier domain, followed by a \textit{Logistic Regression} or \textit{Random Forest} classifier.
-It can be applied in a black-box fashion, using only the (adversarial) input images, or as white-box detector accessing the feature maps of attacked neural networks.
+It can be applied in a blackbox fashion, using only the (adversarial) input images, or as whitebox detector accessing the feature maps of attacked neural networks.
 In both cases, the detector is based on a Fourier transformation \cite{fft}: For a discrete 2D signal, like color image channels or single CNN feature maps -- $X\in[0,1]^{N\times N}$ -- the 2D discrete Fourier transform is given as

 for $l,k = 0,\ldots N-1$, with complex valued Fourier coefficients $\mathcal{F}(X)(l,k)$.
 The detector then only utilizes the magnitudes of Fourier coefficients

 to detect adversarial attacks with high accuracy.